A stunningly beautiful location!

 - Take a photo of the sign at the Shark Spotter hut that shows the date of last shark sighting and size of shark.

-PLEASE NOTE: If I don’t receive the above requirements within 2 weeks of your find being logged, I will unfortunately be required to delete your log.
+PLEASE NOTE: If the above requirements are not met, I will unfortunately be required to delete your log.

 This Virtual Cache is part of a limited release of Virtuals created between June 4, 2019 and June 4, 2020.
 Only 4,000 cache owners were given the opportunity to hide a Virtual Cache.
 Learn more about Virtual Rewards 2.0 on the Geocaching Blog.